 Try to be realistic about what you can afford to pay if you, or another person covered on your policy, needed to make a claim.

-It’s natural to want to make your premiums as low as possible by choosing a higher excess amount.
+It’s natural to want to make your premium as low as possible by choosing a higher excess amount.
 But you can’t predict your future health, and you may need to be ready and able to pay your contribution towards your treatment at relatively short notice.